bobovski66/bobosynth/README.md

 The bobofx series follows the same philosophy for effects: familiar audio-processing ideas are expanded through modulation, parallel signal paths, feedback, stereo motion, and the recurring idea of “Mass” — multiple related processing structures acting together.

-These are playable instruments and processors, not strict museum-piece emulations.

 ---

 ## Current builds